-- Yarn over and pull through 1ST LOOP ONLY!
+- Yarn over and pull through FIRST LOOP ONLY!
 There should be 2 loops remaining on the hook.

 - Yarn over and pull through remaining 2 loops.
 You’re done!

 If you prefer to learn through a video tutorial, I have you covered.
-Here is a link to a complete video tutorial for this easy crochet bookmark.
+Here is the complete video tutorial for this easy crochet bookmark.

-- The beginning chain of each row counts as an Esc and a ch- 1.
+- The beginning ch of each row counts as an Esc and a ch- 1.

 - To make the edge of the bookmark straight, make the last Esc of the row into the 1st ch of the beginning ch-3 of previous row.

 - This bookmark is crocheted with 2 strands of yarn held together.

 - Here is a video tutorial if you prefer more of a visual!